-Post-master's Program Leading to an Advanced Certificate in Mental Health Counseling (CAS)
+Post-master's Bridge Program Leading to an Advanced Certificate in Mental Health Counseling (CAS)

-A 24 graduate-credit-hour CAS program is available for persons with a related master's degree.
-The application process is similar to that of other graduate programs.
+A graduate-credit-hour CAS program is available for persons with a related master's degree.
+The Bridge program is licensure designated in Clinical Mental Health Counseling.